julienbrandoit/ImplementedPapers/framework/README.md

 ### How to Track Changes:
 - Since there is no formal versioning system yet, the easiest way to follow the development and updates is by checking the GitHub commit history.

+### TO DO
+- I have to do the GLOW part of the framework.